-The theme for 2022 was Transforming-Spaces.
+The theme for 2022 was Transforming Spaces.
 Various collaborative projects were held with internal and external partners.
-To celebrate Women's Month, the Institution hosted a webinar 'Rethinking Gender: Building a Social Fabric of the Eastern Cape Universities'.
-The webinar was also used as a platform to launch a Community of Practice called 'Collaboration on the Eastern Cape Corridors'.
-This is a new project established in 2022 by the Equity & Institutional Culture office and GENACT with the aim of working with the other three Eastern Cape universities (Walter Sisulu University, Nelson Mandela University and the University of Fort Hare) sharing good practices on Gender Based Violence and Femicide Gender work being undertaken by the different Gender Equity units, awareness raising and advocacy work and a community of knowledge sharing.
+To celebrate Women's Month, the Institution hosted a webinar "Rethinking Gender: Building a Social Fabric of the Eastern Cape Universities".
+The webinar was also used as a platform to launch a Community of Practice called "Collaboration on the Eastern Cape Corridors".
+This is a new project established in 2022 by the Equity and Institutional Culture office and GENACT with the aim of working with the other three Eastern Cape universities (Nelson Mandela University, the University of Fort Hare, and Walter Sisulu University) to share best practices on gender-based violence and femicide gender work being undertaken by the different Gender Equity units, awareness raising and advocacy work, and knowledge sharing.

-There is a great need for collective impact and for all four universities to develop an understanding of what work has been done in each institution towards gender transformation, what we can learn from each other and how each institution can benefit from these collaborative projects moving forward.
+There is a need for collective impact and for all four universities to develop an understanding of what work has been done in each institution towards gender transformation, what they can learn from each other, and how each institution can benefit from these collaborative projects moving forward.

-Through the Equity and Institutional Culture office, Rhodes University officially joined the National Community of Practice with all the SA universities, a space for Transformation and Gender Equity officers to share good practices.
+Through the Equity and Institutional Culture office, Rhodes University officially joined the National Community of Practice with all South African universities, a space for Transformation and Gender Equity officers to share best practices.

-6. THE REPORT OF COUNCIL ON RISK ASSESSMENT AND MANAGEMENT OF RISK
+THE REPORT OF COUNCIL ON RISK ASSESSMENT AND MANAGEMENT OF RISK

-The objectives of risk management at Rhodes University are to support the University in attaining its eight strategic goals as outlined in the Institutional Development Plan.
+The objectives of risk management at Rhodes University are to support the University in attaining its eight strategic goals as outlined in the Institutional Development Plan (IDP).
 Council, through the Audit and Risk Committee, is ultimately responsible for the governance of risk.
 Risk management is largely embedded into the day-to-day decision-making at Rhodes University through a system of internal controls and risk monitoring processes.
-Risk management is administered by Ernst & Young (EY), under the CFO's direction.
+Risk management is administered by Ernst & Young , under the CFO's direction.
 Risk management is an evolving discipline at Rhodes University and receiving due focus.

-The risk assessment process, that includes the leadership of the university, informs the Strategic Risk Register which comprises the Top Risks to the University.
-The Enterprise Risk Management Committee, chaired by the Vice-Chancellor and comprising the executive and senior management is responsible for the implementation of a system of risk identification, risk assessment and risk management.
-The Audit and Risk Committee and Council reviews the progress of risk mitigation plans to ensure alignment with the University's strategic goals and to ensure that there is proper preparedness to manage disruptive events and ensure continuity of key functions and activities, both academic and administrative.
+The risk assessment process, which includes the leadership of the University, informs the Strategic Risk Register which comprises the Top Risks to the University.
+The Enterprise Risk Management Committee, chaired by the Vice-Chancellor and comprising the executive and senior management is responsible for the implementation of a system of risk identification, risk assessment, and risk management.
+The Audit and Risk Committee and Council review the progress of risk mitigation plans to ensure alignment with the University's strategic goals and to ensure that there is proper preparedness to manage disruptive events and ensure continuity of key functions and activities, both academic and administrative.
 The University works continually at improving and enhancing its risk management processes.
 These processes include holding a risk management workshop where the risks are refined and aligned to the strategic plan (IDP).